 Based on the tone detection library and Prof Tom Igoe's example, we finished the code for tone detection.
 Particularly, the pinch data was mapped into multiple ranges and the data coming out would be number from 0 to 9.

 To avoid the influence of surrounding noise, we tested and figured out the proper amplitude threshold.

 3. Step motors control in Arduino

-By serial communication, the Arduino obtained the pinch data from the tone detection.
-In response, one of the motors would rotate curtain degree to move the magnet up and down based on the height of frequency.
+By serial communication, the Arduino obtained the pinch data from tone detection.
+In response, one of the motors would rotate curtain degrees to move the magnet up and down based on the height of frequency.
 The other motor would rotate the barriers every time the pinch changed to keep the game looping.

 Building the electronic mechanism

 Since we were using ferrofluid which would be messy in materials other than glass, we had to build the mechanism inside the glass cylinders.
 It was hard to find bigger glass cylinders, so we had to face the difficulty of the limited space in the cylinders, especially the structure for moving the magnetic ferrofluid vertically.
 The existing structure such as the linear actuator could not fit in the small cylinder.
 The biggest challenge was to build our own transmission structure.